kubevious/kubevious/README.md

 ![Kubevious Guard Intro](https://github.com/kubevious/media/raw/master/videos/guard-intro.gif)

+## ✅ Validate
+Kubevious continuously validates cluster configuration and state for misconfigurations, typos, and violations of best practices.

+- <a href="https://kubevious.io/docs/built-in-validators/" target="_blank">Built-in Validations</a> include a comprehensive library of rules to detect and prevent DevOps/SRE focused misconfigurations.

+- <a href="https://kubevious.io/docs/features/rules-engine/" target="_blank">Rules Engine</a> provides an intuitive policy language for custom extensions of validation logic using a JavaScript-like if-then-else syntax. **Rules Engine** allows enforecement of complex cross-manifest policies.

 ## 👁️ Observe
 Kubevious analyses Kubernetes cluster configuration and state and presents it graphically into multiple domain-focused views.
 You can learn more about Kubevious UI <a href="https://kubevious.io/docs/features/application-centric-ui/" target="_blank">
 here